SketchingDev/sketchingdev.github.io/blog/_posts/2020-01-15-lets-apply-hexagonal-architecture.md

 Each of these interactions can become a port, since if you remember a port is supposed to have a specific intention.
 The adaptors can then implement or invoke them, although not before we’ve fleshed out exactly what each port requires by implementing the core functionality….
 ![Hexagon with adaptors]({{ page.image-base }}/full-diagram.png)

 _To spare you precious minutes of your life we’ll only write a single adaptor on either side of the hexagon.
-If you’re interested in these other adaptors thought you can view them in the [solution’s repository](https://github.com/SketchingDev/hexagonal-lambda)._
+If you’re interested in these other adaptors though you can view them in the [solution’s repository](https://github.com/SketchingDev/hexagonal-lambda)._

 ### Core functionality